Kyuu-Ji/htb-write-up/lecasadepapel/write-up-lecasadepapel.md

 openssl x509 -in lacasadepapelhtb.crt -pubkey -noout
 ```

-The output of both is the same so we are good to go.
+The output of both files is the same so we are good to go.

 Now we can generate a client key, a certificate signing request and then sign it: